extrasmallwinnie/micromeg/README.md

 taxa     <- all$taxa
 ```

-### Check data for potential issues.
+### Sanity check the data

-Now that we’ve loaded in our metadata file, we can check it:
+Now that we’ve loaded in our main objects (metadata, ASV counts, ASV
+taxonomy) we will do some basic sanity checks on these three objects.

+First, let’s check the metadata object:

 ``` r